Davidpazn/DJIA-Direction-Prediction/README.md

 ## Requirements
 In order to execute these notebooks, the txt file **requirements.txt** file has been provided.

+It can be done as follows with conda:
+**conda create --name djia**
+and then,
+**pip3 install -r requirements.txt**

+That should be enough to have the environment ready to execute the sripts.

+**INFO:**
+If Colab is being used, uncomment requirements.txt line: `talib-binary==0.4.19`, and comment `ta-lib==0.4.19` Otherwise, it should be enough as it is.

 ## Demo
 Can be found in the Demo jupyter notebook.
 Example results are: